dkrashen/advancedcalc2/syllabus.md

 Material
 ---

-This is primarily a course in metric spaces, including notions of continuity, limits, and compactness, as well as the study of spaces of functions.
+This is primarily a course in metric spaces, including notions of continuity, limits, and compactness, with a particular emphasis on the study of spaces of functions.
 Our main source will be **Basic Analysis I and Basic Analysis II** by J. Lebl, available digitally free of charge at [https://www.jirka.org/ra/](https://www.jirka.org/ra/) or in hardcopy from Amazon [https://amazon.com/dp/1718865481](https://amazon.com/dp/1718865481) and [https://amazon.com/dp/1718862407](https://amazon.com/dp/1718862407).

 We will cover roughly the material in chapter 7 of Volume I, and much of Volume II, with an emphasis on the topics towards the end of the book.

+Lecture format
+---

+Lectures will be in person in David Rittenhouse Laboratory. **Masks are required during lecture**.
+In class worksheets can be excused in case you are not able to attend a lecture due to illness (let me know by email if this happens).

+Videos will not be recorded, but written notes will be made available within 24 hours of each lecture on the course website.

 Course Structure
 ---

-Short assignments based on assigned reading will be made available Thursday after lecture and Tuesday evenings, due roughly 24 hours after being posted.
-These will be primarily graded for completion, and you will have the opportunity here to give feedback on your understanding of the material, so that I know which things are well understood and which things are less clear to everyone.
-In addition, there will be a standard length weekly homework assignment given out on Tuesday and due Thursday.
-Finally, once a month we will have longer cumulative homework assignments.
+- Lectures on Tuesday and Thursdays 3:30-5:00pm in DRL 2C6
+- Weekly reading assigned on Thursdays and due the following week on Tuesday
+- In class worksheets
+- Weekly homework sets assigned on Thursdays and due the following week on Thursday
+- 3 in class exams during the semester

 In the lectures, I will assume that all students have done the assigned reading.
 I will try to supplement the material by adding extra details and examples as needed.

 Grading
 ---

-The course grade will be based on these homework assignments as follows:
+The course grade will be as follows:

-- semiweekly assignments: 40% total (drop lowest 3)
+- in class worksheets: 10% total (drop lowest 5)
-- weekly assignments: 30% total (drop lowest 2)
+- weekly assignments: 30% total (drop lowest 3)
-- monthly assignments: 30% total (drop lowest 1)
+- in class exams: 60% total (lowest score counts for 10%, middle score counts for 20%, highest score counts for 30%)

 How to be successful
 ---